Lafcadio79/Multi-Access-Edge-Fog-Crowd-Sensing-Simulator/README.md

 It works with python 3.x versions.
 Additional libraries are required: osmnx, r-tree, tqdm, haversine.
 They can be easily installed with pip or looking for them at the following link: https://www.lfd.uci.edu/~gohlke/pythonlibs/

 Extra functionalities have yet to be implemented.
-Upgrades are going to be released as soon as possible.
+Upgrades will be released as soon as possible.